Ms. U, a Japanese member who was married to a Korean man who beat her

 ▲ Flyer distributed by the Unification Church in Korea advertising the availability of Japanese wives

-9) The family of the deceased are in a period of mourning for 49 days after the funeral.
+6) The family of the deceased are in a period of mourning for 49 days after the funeral.
 Once a week they visit the grave to place fresh flowers and to burn incense.
-On the 3rd, 7th and 49th days they have a short memorial service at the grave, led by the Shinto priest.
+On the 3rd, 7th and 49th days they have a short memorial service at the grave, led by a Shinto priest.

-11) Miyuki Park was a Japanese member who was matched and married to an abusive unemployed alcoholic Korean man by the Unification Church.
+7) Miyuki Park was a Japanese member who was matched and married to an abusive unemployed alcoholic Korean man by the Unification Church.
 She asked for support from the local church but was not given any practical help.
-She had to work hard at low paid jobs to pay for all her husband’s medical bills.
-It was said that she was treated worse than their dog.
+She had to work hard at low paying jobs to cover all her husband’s medical expenses.
+It was said that she was treated worse than the couple’s dog.
 In the end she murdered her husband by smothering him while he was sleeping.
-She is currently serving time in prison in Korea.
-See link to a Japanese magazine article about her.
+She may now have completed her prison sentence in Korea.

 Why did a Japanese Moon church member kill her Korean husband?